A prerequisite for the long-term success of our company is to identify opportunities and risks at an early stage and to exploit or manage them.

 The Management Board of METRO AG bears overall responsibility for an effective risk management system (RMS) and an effective internal control system (ICS).

-The RMS and the ICS of METRO are implemented by the Group Governance department based on the recommendations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and the requirements of the audit standards 981 and 982 of the Institut der Wirtschaftsprüfer in Deutschland e.
+The RMS and the ICS of METRO are implemented by the Group Governance department based on the recommendations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and the requirements of the audit standards 981, 340 and 982 of the Institut der Wirtschaftsprüfer in Deutschland e.
 V. (IDW, Institute of Public Auditors in Germany).
-Accordingly, the management systems consist of the following elements:
+The management systems consist of the elements described in the following:

 Objectives of the RMS and ICS